redbrick/static-site/source/_posts/2017-week-21-announce.md

 Thank you all,
 Oskar McDermott (oskar)

-Here's our social media links in case you want to kiss us thru the phone:
+Here are our social media links in case you want to kiss us thru the phone:
 Twitter: @RedbrickDCU
 Facebook: https://www.facebook.com/dcuredbrick
 Snapchat: RedbrickDCU